enadzan/demos/DemoCookieAuth/README.md

 ### 1. Open the solution in Visual Studio 2019

 Build and run to see if everything is OK.
 Try the "Test Auth" link from the top menu.
-It will redirect you to the login form because [TestAuth action i HomeController](DemoCookieAuth/Controllers/HomeController.cs#L24) has the `Authorize` attribute with roles.
+It will redirect you to the login form because [TestAuth action in HomeController](DemoCookieAuth/Controllers/HomeController.cs#L24) has the `Authorize` attribute with roles.
 Use the following credentials to log in:

 - Username: `guest`
 - Password: `guest`